The Vikings will have eight players in Sunday's Pro Bowl in Orlando, a result of the fallout from Sunday's NFC title game.

 Paton met with Browns owner Jimmy Haslam over the weekend and is tentatively scheduled to talk with the team again this week.

 The other two candidates interviewed were Eagles Vice President of Football Operations Andrew Berry and Patriots Director of College Scouting Monti Ossenfort.

 The Browns hired Vikings offensive coordinator Kevin Stefanski as their head coach Jan.
 12.

 Paton has been with the Vikings for 13 seasons and also has the title of vice president of player personnel.
 He was a finalist for the San Francisco GM job in 2017 that went to John Lynch, likely the NFL executive of the year.

-•San Francisco's Nick Bosa was fined $28,075 for his blindside hit on Vikings offensive tackle Brian O'Neill on Jan.
+•Bosa was fined $28,075 for his blindside hit on Vikings offensive tackle Brian O'Neill in the NFC Divisional Game on Jan.
 11.

 •The Vikings signed receiver Bralon Addison and defensive end Stacy Keely to reserve/futures contracts.
-Addison, who played two games for the Bears in 2016, was a CFL All-Star with 95 receptions for Hamilton last season.
+Addison, who played two games for the Bears during the 2016 season, was a CFL All-STar with 95 receptions for Hamilton last season.
 Keely spent the 2019 season on the Vikings practice squad.